 Inventing Anna's Cast

-Viewers will recognize Ozark's Julia Garner as the titular character.
-Viewers are sure to know several more familiar faces, too, including Laverne Cox as Sorokin's life coach and Anna Chlumsky as the reporter investigating her story.
-The cast also includes The Bold Type's Alexis Floyd as Neff, Sorokin's concierge-turned-friend and an unwitting observer of some of her scams.
+Viewers will recognize Ozark’s Julia Garner as the titular character.
+Viewers are sure to know several more familiar faces, too, including Laverne Cox as Kacy, Sorokin's life coach, and Anna Chlumsky as Vivian, the reporter investigating her story.
+Additionally, The Bold Type’s Alexis Floyd will appear as Neff, Sorokin's concierge-turned-friend and an unwitting observer of some of her scams.

 Is Anna Sorokin Involved?